Blog Archive

 Pegas Precision Scroll Saw

 My new Pegas saw is up and running.
-I read the manual and could not find any place where it talked about adjusting the upper arm parallel to the table, as my EX-21 says.
+I read the manual and couldn't find any mention of adjusting the upper arm parallel to the table, as my EX-21 says.
 I did it anyway, as it was so far off I could see it without measuring.

-This is the first saw I have ever had that has the guards in place.
+This is the first saw I have ever had with guards in place.
 There was one on the bottom as well as the top.
-I removed the top guard because it significantly interfered with installing the blade, and I removed the bottom guard because it banged against the table when the saw was rum at high speed.
+I removed the top guard because it significantly interfered with installing the blade, and I removed the bottom guard because it banged against the table when the saw was running at high speed.
 Removing the lower guard required me to remove the table to get to the screws.
 I replaced the screws in case they were holding something inside.

 While the top was off, I discovered that the thin plastic part of the dust collection was only attached to one side.
 I made one from a piece of magnetic sheet that I had.
-After waxing the bottom of the table and everything I could not get to without removing the table, I reinstalled the top and checked all of the alignments.
+After waxing the bottom of the table and everything I couldn't reach without removing the table, I reinstalled the top and checked all the alignments.

 I did my first cut.
 I cut some kittens from a 3/4-inch piece of oak.
 It works great.
 There is minimal vibration at high speed, and the cuts are smooth.